KadirEmreOto/FileBase/README.md

     *     download
     *     list

-* (Optional) You can upload your files as different user with -u parameter. (default user = default)
+* You can upload your files as different user with -u parameter. (default user = default)
     *     --username USER
     *     --username=USER
     *     -u USER

-* (Required) Three ways to set the filename or path (filename for downloading, path for uploading)
+* Three ways to set the filename or path (filename for downloading, path for uploading)
     *     --filename value
     *     --filename=value
     *     -f value